-In March 2021 it announced it was forming a partnership with the energy Ecotricity, which has its own charging network the 'Electric Highway'.
-As part of the deal, Gridserve will swap out all existing chargers with new technology.
+In March 2021 it announced it was forming a partnership with the energy company Ecotricity, which has its own car charging network called the 'Electric Highway'.
+In June 2021, Gridserve announced it had purchased the Electric Highway and will swap out all existing charger with newer technology.

 One of the largest rapid-charger networks in the UK and it stands out example of convenience and good practice.
 InstaVolt shun things like membership fees, RFID cards and connection fees in favour of bank card only payments at its chargers.
 It has won a string of awards.